 Western Oregon University offers a variety of living spaces for Upper-Division students to choose from as well.
 The suite style rooms of Barnum Hall will serve as home to primarily upper-division students, with first-year students being placed here only on an “as-needed” basis.
 Both upper-division and first-year students will be housed in single and double rooms in the themed communities in our newest hall, Ackerman Hall.
 The Arbor Park Apartments (Cedar, Noble and Spruce Halls – these 3 halls are strictly Upper Division) and round out the list of halls that are generally used to accommodate upper-division residents.
 The upper-division halls are coeducational, they house 70 to 300 residents, and are managed by a full-time professional Resident Director, and a staff of Resident Assistants.

-Whether you are a first-year student excited for your fist experiences “away” at college, or an upper-division student looking ahead to graduation and beyond, living on campus has a LOT to offer in terms of safety, convenience, social interaction and value.
+Whether you are a first-year student excited for your first experiences “away” at college, or an upper-division student looking ahead to graduation and beyond, living on campus has a LOT to offer in terms of safety, convenience, social interaction and value.

 For details on everything that is available to you as a residential student at Western Oregon University, please see our Amenities web page.